The Restructuring Review: Germany

-The German Insolvency Code allows the inclusion of shareholders in the plan and explicitly provides that: (1) the constructive part of the plan may provide that creditors' claims will be converted into share rights or membership rights in the debtor with the creditor's consent (debt-to-equity swap); and (2) the plan may foresee a decrease or increase in capital, the provision of contributions in kind, the ruling out of subscription rights, or the payment of compensation to outgoing shareholders.
-In essence, an insolvency plan may set out any rule permissible under corporate law.13 Procedural requirements and approvals that would apply under relevant corporate law for the implementation of any such corporate measure are suspended and substituted by the rules on voting and adoption of the insolvency plan.
+The German Insolvency Code allows the inclusion of shareholders in the plan and explicitly provides that it may foresee (1) a debt-to-equity swap subject to the creditors' consent and (2) a decrease or increase in capital, the provision of contributions in kind, the ruling out of subscription rights or the payment of compensation to outgoing shareholders.
+In essence, an insolvency plan may set out any corporate measure permissible under corporate law that would otherwise be difficult to implement.12 Its adoption may substitute certain procedural requirements and approvals, as the case may be.
 This involves corporate law minority rights being widely suspended.
 Dissenting shareholders have little to no option to challenge a restructuring via insolvency plan other than by means of the limited remedies provided in the German Insolvency Code.

 An insolvency plan needs to be adopted by a majority vote of the creditors.
-An insolvency plan is voted on within creditor groups as provided for in the insolvency plan and within the statutory rules governing the composition of such groups.
-An insolvency plan is accepted if: (1) within each group a simple majority of the voting creditors – in number and according to outstanding amounts – consents; and (2) all groups consent.
-To prevent obstructive behaviour of individual creditors, the consent of a group of creditors is (in simplified terms) deemed to have been granted if: (1) the members of the respective voting group are not worse off under the insolvency plan compared to the prospective outcome of regular insolvency proceedings; and (2) the majority of groups have consented to the plan (cramdown).
-Minority creditors are protected since creditors that have been overruled need to be better off under the insolvency plan than in regular proceedings.
+It is voted on within creditor groups as provided for in the insolvency plan and within the statutory rules governing the composition of such groups.
+An insolvency plan is accepted if (1) within each group a simple majority of the voting creditors – in number and according to outstanding amounts – consents and (2) all groups consent.
+To prevent obstructive behaviour of individual creditors, the consent of a group of creditors is (in simplified terms) deemed to have been granted if (1) the members of the respective voting group are not worse off under the insolvency plan compared with the prospective outcome of regular insolvency proceedings and (2) the majority of groups have consented to the plan (cramdown).
+Minority creditors are therefore protected.

-Clawback rights are substantial under German law and are subject to constant debate in Germany, with numerous disputed aspects and sometimes incoherent high court decisions.
-Despite recent reforms to cut back perceived excess clawback rights, the clawback regime still produces harsh results and is not always intuitive from a creditor's perspective.
-Restructuring activities are not per se privileged in Germany, and fees paid for advisory services with respect to a failed restructuring may, therefore, be subject to clawback.
+Clawback rights are substantial under German law and subject to constant debate, with numerous disputed aspects and sometimes incoherent High Court decisions.
+Despite recent reforms to reduce its perceived excess, the clawback regime still produces harsh results and is not always intuitive from a creditor's perspective.
+Restructuring activities are not per se privileged in Germany and fees paid for advisory services in respect of a failed restructuring may therefore be subject to clawback.
 In practice, insolvency administrators often raise clawback claims to open a forum for discussions on a settlement.
-In the end, those confronted with potential clawback claims will often agree to make settlement payments to avoid lengthy court disputes with an uncertain outcome.

 Under German law, both legal and factual transactions can be challenged.
-The term 'transaction' encompasses all actions causing legal effects that may decrease the value of the debtor's assets to the detriment of insolvency creditors.
+The term 'transaction' encompasses all actions causing legal effects that may decrease the value of the debtor's assets to the detriment of the creditors.
 A detrimental effect is determined objectively and requires that the relevant transaction has prevented, endangered, hampered, impeded or delayed the satisfaction of insolvency creditors as a whole.
 Detrimental effects are caused by a reduction of the debtor's assets as well as by an increase of its liabilities.
-According to the prevailing view in German legal literature, even a sale of assets for a fair market value consideration can be deemed to be detrimental to the creditors of the debtor if the proceeds are no longer available at the time of insolvency (indirect detriment).
-The entering into, amendment, cancellation or assignment of contracts or contractual obligations as well as the detrimental effects of asset transfers and other in rem transactions are the most typical transactions to be challenged under German law.
-Upon successful enforcement of a clawback claim, the other party is obliged to return the assets to the insolvency estate or, if such return is not possible, compensate the insolvency estate in cash.
+According to the prevailing view in German legal literature, even a sale of assets for a fair market value consideration can be deemed detrimental if the proceeds are no longer available at the time of the insolvency (indirect detriment).
+The entering into, amendment, cancellation, or assignment of contracts or contractual obligations, as well as the detrimental effects of asset transfers and other in rem transactions, are the most typical transactions to be challenged under German law.
+Upon successful enforcement of a clawback claim, the other party is obliged to return the assets to the insolvency estate or, if a return is not possible, compensate the insolvency estate in cash.

 Important clawback rights

-Detrimental transactions by a debtor with a third party are voidable if made during the last three months preceding the filing for opening insolvency proceedings and at a time when the debtor had been illiquid (i.e., unable to pay its debt) while such third party was aware thereof.
-Knowledge of the financial stress situation by the third party is likely to be assumed following, for example, due diligence exercises, communication during negotiations or other inside information obtained in business relations.
+Detrimental transactions by a debtor with a third party are voidable if made during the three months preceding the filing for opening insolvency proceedings and at a time when the debtor had been illiquid (i.e., unable to pay its debt) while such a third party was aware thereof.
+Transactions for nil consideration are also voidable if they have been effected within the four years immediately preceding the insolvency filing.

 Detrimental transactions implemented up to 10 years prior to the filing for insolvency may be challenged if the debtor acted with intent to harm other creditors and the other party was aware thereof at the time of the action.
 The standard of intent is rather low and is easily fulfilled according to the courts.
-It is in particular presumed if the other party had knowledge that (1) the seller's illiquidity was more likely than not (over 50 per cent) within a period of (generally) 24 months (referred to as imminent illiquidity); and (2) the transaction had a detrimental effect for the creditors.
-Generally, courts readily assume intentional actions by both the debtor and the respective third party, in particular if the third party is aware of a financial distress situation.
+However, the Federal Supreme Court recently slightly tightened the prerequisites under which intent may be assumed.
+Knowledge of the other party is, in particular, presumed if it had knowledge that (1) the seller's illiquidity was more likely than not (over 50 per cent) within a period of (generally) 24 months (referred to as imminent illiquidity) and (2) the transaction had a detrimental effect for the creditors.

-Parties are in principle free to negotiate amendments of loan agreements and other legal relationships at any time.
+Parties are, in principle, free to negotiate amendments of loan agreements and other legal relationships at any time.
 Such settlements have legal effect only between the parties.
-From a debtor's perspective, the main difficulty in initiating consensual restructuring discussions is that creditors are not obliged to contribute and neither are they prevented from enforcing their rights.
+From a debtor's perspective, the main difficulty in initiating consensual restructuring discussions is that creditors are not obliged to contribute and they are not prevented from enforcing their rights.
 In particular, small or secured creditors often have little incentive to agree on compromises.
 To be successful, a debtor will have to persuade the main creditors to enter into a moratorium or stay agreement at an early stage of discussions.
-All parties involved may have to accept that hold-out creditors will ultimately be satisfied in full while others accept haircuts or make other concessions.
+All parties involved might have to accept that holdout creditors will ultimately be satisfied in full while others accept haircuts or make other concessions.

-Restructurings in particular in the SME segment are sometimes implemented or governed by share trust structures, whereby creditors aim to shift control over the shares in the debtor from the previous owner to a professional trustee and a new management.
+Restructurings, in particular in the small and medium-sized enterprises segment, are sometimes implemented or governed by share trust structures, whereby creditors aim to shift control over the shares in the debtor from the previous owner to a professional trustee and a new management.
 Trustee and interim management will, subject to several conditions, exercise the shareholder rights and perform duties on behalf of the former legal owner and, at the same time, on behalf of the creditors.
 The underlying trust agreements usually define conditions under which the trustee is entitled or obliged, or both, to initiate a structured sales process for the company or specific businesses.